 -

-When boarding is announced 15-20 minutes before departure, you follow everyone else onto one of two short footbridges (labelled Portes A & B) leading from the side of the terminal over platforms 3-6, and down a travelator onto the relevant platform.
+When boarding is announced 15-20 minutes before departure, follow everyone else onto one of two short footbridges (labelled Portes A & B) leading from the side of the terminal over platforms 3-6, and down a travelator onto the relevant platform.

 Porte A is the one closest to the buffer stops, for boarding cars 11-18 at the rear of the train.
 Porte B is the far one, for boarding cars 1-10 at the London end of the train.
 However, they lead to the same platform, so it's not the end of the world if you use the wrong one.